zilunzhang/Introduction-to-Image-Understanding/README.md

 There are 5 assignemnts for this course.

-The code is written by python.
+The code is written by python and matlab.

 The website is: http://www.teach.cs.toronto.edu/~csc420h/fall/.